 These errors and more result in over 17,000 medical malpractice suits filed each year in the United States.

 At McCoy & Sparks, PLLC, we proudly serve residents in Central Kentucky.
 If you or a loved one has suffered due to the negligence of a medical professional, contact us today to begin exploring your options for recovering compensation.
+It is important to remember there is a statute of limitations to file a medical malpractice claim.

 Common Results of Medical Negligence